 Rather than using paper towels to clean your home, switch to reusable microfiber cloths.
 They're soft and won't leave harmful scratches on your surfaces, and they can be easily cleaned with your regular laundry again and again.

 When you do have to use paper products – whether for work or school supplies, cleaning, or hygiene – make sure to choose sustainable, recyclable, compostable materials.
 Bonus points if you then toss those paper goods into your own composter!

 Sustainable Hygiene Products

-Reel Paper delivers eco-friendly TP automatically to your door, making it easy for you to be a hero to the environment while saving you time and effort.
+Reel Paper delivers eco-friendly TP and paper towels automatically to your door, making it easy for you to be a hero to the environment while saving you time and effort.

 Myth #3: I Won’t Make a Difference

 One of the biggest misconceptions people face when thinking about going green is… "I'm just one person.
 How can I possibly make a difference?"

 Many people believe the problems facing the environment are just too big to fix on the individual level.

 You have the power to create change.
 What our planet really needs is for each individual person to commit to making a difference.
 Only then will we start to see real, lasting change.
 And it all starts with you.

 The biggest difference you can make is doing your part with the little things.
 Eventually, small, seemingly insignificant actions create a ripple effect which can lead to massive change.